 Be sure to include Cincinnati Christian University in the school section of your FAFSA.
 Our Federal School Code is 003029.
 This will enable Enrollment Services to receive your FAFSA results electronically from the Federal Processor.

 Maintain good records with regard to your financial aid application.
 Carefully complete all information, and keep a copy for your files.

 Financial aid includes Federal Direct Subsidized and Unsubsidized Loans and PLUS Loans, as well as state and federal grants.
 You cannot obtain a federal loan unless the FAFSA has been completed.
 Also, you cannot know your eligibility for federal or state grants for certain unless you file the FAFSA.

 Even if you do not plan to take out a loan, it may benefit you to fill out the FAFSA.
 Occasionally unforeseen situations will arise that create a financial need.
 By completing your financial aid file early, you will be better prepared for an emergency.

 After receiving your FAFSA, the Enrollment Services staff will contact you if additional information is needed to complete your financial aid file.
-Your Award Packet will be mailed to you approximately two weeks after your file is complete.
-The Award Packet will include a letter detailing your financial aid eligibility.
+Your Aid Notification Packet will be mailed to you approximately two weeks after your file is complete.
+The packet will include a letter detailing your financial aid eligibility.
 It also will include further instructions for completing the financial aid process.